 Achieving financial freedom is more than just boosting your net worth.

 The perfect work life would offer enough challenge to be interesting.
 Enough ease to be enjoyable.
 Enough camaraderie to be nourishing.
 Enough solitude to be productive.
 Enough hours at work to get the job done.
 Enough leisure to feel refreshed.
 Enough contribution to feel needed.
 Enough silliness to have fun.
 And enough money to pay the bills . . . and then some.
-Even the best jobs have trade-offs. — Vicki Robin
+Even the best jobs have trade-offs.

 Side projects can lead to profound levels of purpose.
 And living a more purposeful life is an underlying payoff of seeking financial independence (rather than taking the traditional route to retirement.)

-Not to mention, if your side-project takes off — you have a new income source that can increase your chances of hitting your FI target (likely earlier than you’d initially hoped.)
+If your side-project takes off — you have a new income source that can increase your chances of hitting your FI target (likely earlier than you’d initially hoped.)

 What does freedom look like to you?